brisa-build/brisa/packages/docs/building-your-application/building/bun-server.md

 import type { Configuration } from "brisa";

 export default {
-  output: "server", // It is the default value
+  output: "bun", // It is the default value
 } satisfies Configuration;
 ```